FIELDS OF ACTION

 This vicious circle is maintained by the low value of livestock products.
 Families are forced to increase their herds and favor goats to produce cashmere (their only profitable product), even though it exacerbates the overgrazing issue.

-STRENGTHENING OF SOUM’S AUTONOMY AND RESILIENCE
+STRENGTHENING OF AUTONOMY AND RESILIENCE OF SOUM COMMUNITIES

 At a time when serious threats (climate change, inequalities, overconsumption, loss of biodiversity, various pollutions, etc.) pose a serious risk of general collapse on our globalized civilization, it has become urgent to undertake a societal transition and to strengthen the resilience of communities, in order to mitigate the probable devastating effects of the upheavals to come.

-This necessary transformation can only find its effectiveness through greater local autonomy and the adoption of more sober and sustainable lifestyles.
-Agriculture, breeding, waste management, construction and energy are priority fields of action, but many other are just as important.
+This necessary transformation can only find its effectiveness through greater local autonomy and the adoption of more sober and cooperative lifestyles.
+Agriculture, breeding, waste management, construction and energy are obvious fields of action, but many other are just as important.
 It is actually the soum’s entire economy that we must find a way to strengthen as much as possible, by offering everyone a role to play in their community.

-ECOSOUM’S OBJECTIVE IS TO STRENGTHEN SOUM’S AUTONOMY AND RESILIENCE BY SUPPORTING ARTISANAL PRODUCTION OF GOODS AND SERVICES USEFUL TO THE LOCAL POPULATION AND CONSISTENT WITH SOBER AND SUSTAINABLE LIFESTYLES, WHILE REDUCING UNEMPLOYMENT AND INEQUALITIES.
+ECOSOUM’S OBJECTIVE IS TO STRENGTHEN SOUM’S AUTONOMY AND RESILIENCE BY SUPPORTING COOPERATIVE, ARTISANAL PRODUCTION OF GOODS AND SERVICES USEFUL TO THE LOCAL POPULATION AND CONSISTENT WITH SOBER AND SUSTAINABLE LIFESTYLES, WHILE REDUCING UNEMPLOYMENT AND INEQUALITIES.